Business Partner

 - Alternative Phone: for an alternative phone, if any.

 - Name: Referred to the Address name.
 This field is automatically filled in by Etendo, once the Location/Address information has been configured.
-The user could change it as needed.
+Change it as needed.

 - Fax: The fax number to contact the business partner.

-- Ship to Address checkbox: The user should flag this one if the address being set up must be used for Goods Receipts/Shipments related transactions.
+- Ship to Address checkbox: Flag this if the address being set up must be used for Goods Receipts/Shipments related transactions.

-- Invoice to Address checkbox: The user should flag this one if the address being setup must be used for sales or purchase invoices transactions.
+- Invoice to Address checkbox: Flag this if the address being set up must be used for sales or purchase invoices transactions.

 Advanced Bank Account Management